Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 A perfectly reasonable question.
 Also very boring and unlikely to score anyone points, unless you're from around there.

 {{% remark %}}
 We're from the Netherlands.
 We certainly have more knowledge about Scandinavia than, say, an American.
-But still not enough to know this.
+But still not enough to know this very specific fact.
 {{% /remark %}}

 How might we improve this? **Step 1: Give hints/more details in the question itself.**